Swiss president says Trump meeting was productive

 Trump’s speech

-Trump will shortly give a much-awaited closing speech to the WEF.
-However, African delegates say they are planning to boycott the speech over controversial comments Trump allegedly made about African nations.
+Earlier, African delegates said they were planning to boycott the speech over controversial comments Trump allegedly made about African nations.

 + Read more about the planned boycott here.